American Model Cindy Prado Shows Some Serious Skin In Tiny Black Bra & Hot Pants

 “Sexy girl,” another wrote with a series of red lip emoji.

-Recently, The Inquisitr shared that Prado stunned in another insanely sexy outfit, only this time it was a bikini.
+Recently, The Inquisitr shared that Cindy stunned in another insanely sexy outfit, only this time it was a bikini.
 Once again, the model struck a pose outside in the image while clad in an electric green bikini.
 The model put on a busty display for fans while also flaunting her taut tummy and toned legs.
 She credited retailer White Fox Boutique for the ensemble and the photo garnered rave reviews with over 19,000 likes and well over 300 comments.

 Fans can keep up with Cindy by following her on Instagram.